subhabpsnacet/Knee-joint-MRI/README.md

 Dataset Guidelines
 Dataset Access:
 "The dataset can be accessed at [link].
-It consists of 100 MRI images.

 Data Structure:
 "Each image is labeled with its corresponding OA grade (e.g., Grade 0, 1, 2, 3, or 4).
 Images are stored in .jpg format with the associated labels provided in a labels.csv file."